-2.3 Quality assessment parameters of the PWCPO and the biolubricant
+2.3 Quality Assessment Parameters of the PWCPO and the Biolubricant

-The quality assessment parameters of the PWCPO and the produced biolubricants were determined as follows:
+The quality assessment parameters of the PWCPO and the produced biolubricants were determined as follows.

 The density of the oil was determined according to ASTMD-4052.
 The oil was poured into a clean measuring cylinder and accompanying air bubbles were allowed to settle.
 The oil was stirred continuously with a thermometer and the temperature was recorded to the nearest 0.25°C immediately the oil stabilised.
-Once the thermometer was removed, the hydrometer was lowered about two scale division into the oil and released when in a position of equilibrium.
-A time of 10 minutes was allowed for the hydrometer to remain stationery in the oil and at this point, the hydrometer reading was taken [26].
-The density (at 15°C) was calculated using equation 2.1:
+Once the thermometer was removed, the hydrometer was lowered by about two scale divisions into the oil and released in a position of equilibrium.
+10 minutes was allowed for the hydrometer to remain stationary in the oil and at this point, the hydrometer reading was taken [26].
+The density (at 15°C) was calculated using equation 2.1.

 Density =

-$$[(Temp.(^{\circ}C) - 15) \times 6.20 \times 10^{-4}] + Specific Gravity$$
+$$[(Temp. (^{\circ}C) - 15) \times 6.20 \times 10^{-4}] + Specific Gravity$$

-....2.
+(2.1)